 Last updated on Oct 3rd, 2019

-G Suite is a great platform, it provides relative simplicity of administration with full suite of web-based cloud-first office applications.
-All that at a fraction of cost you would have to pay for self-hosted email server and MS Office suite.
+G Suite is a great platform.
+It provides relative simplicity of administration combined with full suite of web-based cloud-first office applications.
+All that at a fraction of cost you would have to pay for a self-hosted email server and MS Office suite.

 At the same time, G Suite provides very limited protection against data deletions, overwrites (no backup of Contacts, no recovery of individual Gmail messages or Drive files) and against ransomware.
 To learn more about the limitations, check our post on restoring lost Google Apps data using native Google tools .